malteasmuth/malteasmuth/README.md

 ### Hello! 👋

-After three years in academic publishing, I am now following my passion for technology and software development and recently graduated from the web development bootcamp @lewagon.
-Many challenges and a final project later, I'm still in love with coding and look forward to all the amazing things there are still to learn.
-Next on the list is a deep dive into C! ✨
+After three years in academic publishing, I am now following my passion for technology and software development.
+I have since graduated from the web development bootcamp @lewagon before continuing my learning journey as a trainee in software development with Java @Dataciders InmediasP.
+I'm still in love with coding and look forward to all the amazing things there are still to learn and projects to build.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/malteasmuth/) and send me your favorite C challenge.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/malteasmuth/) and send me your favorite coding challenge.

 ----

+## What I learned @Dataciders InMediasP

+- Java Spring Boot
+- React w/ Typescript
+- databases and normalization
+- SOLID (🤔) fundamentals of software architecture and clean code
+- even more collaboration tools
+- networking, algorithms and more

 ## What I learned @lewagon:

 - Ruby